syncfusion-content/fileformat-docs/FileFormat/Presentation/Conversion.md

 **Note****:**

 1. Instance of **ChartToImageConverter** class is mandatory to convert the charts present in the presentation to image.
-Otherwise the charts in the presentation will not be exported to the converted image.
+Otherwise, the charts in the presentation are not exported to the converted image.
 2. **ChartToImageConverter** is supported from .NET Framework 4.0 onward.